ReneValjaots/Ac.Ratings.Lua/README.md

 ## Configuration

-The script uses a local config.ini file placed in the same folder as the Lua script.
+The app uses a local config.ini file placed in the same folder as the Lua script.
 Example:

 ```ini
 [Settings]